 Among adults aged 20 to 64, that amounts to 52% of the population.
 The question as to why this is should be fairly obvious.
 Unfortunately, many people don’t take care of their teeth as best they could.
-Poor oral hygiene, high acid food diets, smoking – all are common culprits.
-Of course, a knocked out tooth from playing sports or an accident or failing to get a filling on a cracked or decaying tooth add to these reasons.
+Poor oral hygiene, high-acid food diets, and smoking – all are common culprits.
+Of course, a knocked-out tooth from playing sports or an accident, or failing to get a filling on a cracked or decaying tooth add to these reasons.

 First, just losing one tooth, anywhere in your smile, can lead to a gradual yet dramatic shifting of all the other teeth in your mouth.
 Gaps will likely occur, your smile will change, and alignment with uppers and lowers become skewed.
 Gaps catch food and make dental hygiene more difficult.

-Further, the tooth that sits opposite of the missing one begins looking for its lost partner.
+Further, the tooth that sits opposite the missing one begins looking for its lost partner.
 It may begin to separate from the socket as it searches for that lost contact.
-That partner tooth begins to lose its sturdiness and can eventually become week enough that it too will fall out.
+That partner tooth begins to lose its sturdiness and can eventually become weak enough that it too will fall out.

 Even worse, the bone that the missing tooth had been connected will also begin to recede and degrade causing even more problems for the rest of the teeth and jaw.
 Waiting too long before taking action could leave a person without a point of contact in that bone for an implant.

-With the multitude of problems the loss of one tooth can create, it would be assumed there’d be far less people with missing teeth.
+With the multitude of problems the loss of one tooth can create, it would be assumed there’d be far fewer people with missing teeth.
 But the problem, according to the Centers for Disease Control, is that most people simply aren’t aware of these problems.
 Nor are they aware of the solutions.

 Regardless of how long a tooth has been missing, action should be taken.
-The quick fix of tooth extraction is clearly outweighed by the long term consequences.
+The quick fix of tooth extraction is clearly outweighed by the long-term consequences.
 Several options exist including implants, bridges, and dentures, though some are wholly dependent on the situation a patient and the dental provider face.

 Dental implants are the closest fix a person can get to healthy teeth (besides natural teeth).
 Dental implants are essentially artificial teeth complete with an artificial root.
 It sounds painful, but advances in dental procedures have helped minimize the pain of an implant procedure.
 Dental Implants are a great way to a tooth or teeth replacement.
 Of course, with any surgical procedure - there are things should be aware of with dental implants.
 Want more Dental Implant Information about Dental Implants?

-Bridges are a bit more complicated as they literally bridge the gap created by a missing tooth, or teeth.
+Bridges are a bit more complicated as they literally bridge the gap created by a missing tooth or teeth.
 Two or more crowns on existing teeth opposite another between the gap are placed with a “false tooth” in the middle.
 Thus, dental bridges are supported by natural teeth but do not involve any work on the jaw bone.
 There are actually four different bridge options a dentist can use, depending on the situation.

 Traditional Dental Bridges are the most popular and consist of one or more fake teeth, called pontics that are held in place by crowns.
-A crown, by the way, is just a fake tooth placed like a cap on top of natural tooth (Drilling required).
+A crown, by the way, is just a fake tooth placed like a cap on top of the natural tooth (Drilling required).
 A traditional bridge is best for when you have natural teeth on both sides of your toothless gap.

-A partial denture is one that sits on a metal framework that is attached to natural teeth as a removable bridge.
+A partial denture sits on a metal framework that is attached to natural teeth as a removable bridge.
 Full dentures are just what they sound like.
 They serve as a full set of replacement teeth.
 Dentures are the obvious choice when a patient is missing several teeth.
 When a partial denture is made for a single missing tooth, it is sometimes called a flipper.
 Dentures are made to be removed, usually at night when the person is sleeping.

 Regardless of the chosen fix, leaving a gap where a healthy tooth once was is not a good idea.
 Consider the consequences and the benefits of visiting a dental provider to fix the problem.
 A lifelong healthy smile has to be supported by a full set of teeth!